 Describe statistical methods used with enough details to enable a knowledgeable reader to verify the reported results.
-When possible, quantify findings and present them with appropriate indicators of measurement error or uncertainty (such as confidence intervals).
-Avoid sole reliance on statistical hypothesis testing, such as the use of p-values, which fails to convey important quantitative information.
+Where possible, quantify findings and present them with appropriate indicators of measurement error or uncertainty (such as confidence intervals).
+Avoid sole reliance on statistical hypothesis testing, such as the use of p-values, which fail to convey important quantitative information.

 Discuss eligibility of experimental subjects.
 Give details about randomisation.
 Describe the methods for and success by any blinding of observations.
 Report treatment complications.
-Give numbers of observations.
+Give number of observations.
 Report losses to observation (such as dropouts from a clinical trial).
-References for study design and statistical methods should be to standard works (with page numbers stated) when possible rather than to papers in which the designs or methods were originally reported.
-Specify any general-use computer programs used.
+References for study design and statistical methods should be to standard works (with page numbers stated) when possible, rather than to papers in which the designs or methods were originally reported.
+Specify any general-use computer programmes used.

-Put general descriptions of methods in the Methods section.
-When data are summarised in the Results section, specify the statistical methods used to analyse them.
-Restrict Tables and Illustrations to those needed to explain the argument of the paper and to assess its support.
-Where possible, use Graphs as an alternative to Tables with many entries.
-Do not duplicate data in Graphs and Tables.
-Avoid non-technical uses of technical terms in statistics, such as "random" (which implies a randomising device), "normal", "significant", "correlations", and "sample".
+Avoid non-technical uses of technical terms in statistics, such as "random" (which implies a randomising device), "normal", "significant", "correlations", and

+"sample".
 Define statistical terms, abbreviations, and symbols.